 - Apply filters: As you’re entering your formula, you can optionally apply filters to referenced metrics to include or exclude members for each dimension.

-- Choose options: This is where you give your calculated metric a name and set options.
+- Choose display settings: This is where you give your calculated metric a name and choose how you want it to display.
 We recommend choosing a relevant, descriptive name, ideally including the typical terminology for the metric you want to create, for example, “Page Views per Session”.
-In the Options window, you can also set a favourable trend, choose a format type (numeric, currency, duration, or percentage), and choose whether or not to show your data cumulatively.
+In the Display settings window, you can also set a favourable trend, choose a format type (numeric, currency, duration, or percentage), and choose whether or not to show your data cumulatively.